 Q. Who are the chaplains?

-A. Chaplains are first responders who are trained in crisis care.
-The Chaplaincy includes two types of chaplains: Law Enforcement Chaplains, who are licensed or ordained ministers who serve the Law Enforcement community and their families, and Community Chaplains who serve citizens impacted by crimes and other traumatic incidents (including the families, friends, neighbors and co-workers of victims).
+A. Chaplains are first responders who are trained in crisis/trauma care.
+The Chaplaincy includes two types of chaplains: Law Enforcement Chaplains, who are licensed or ordained ministers who serve the Law Enforcement community and their families, and Community Chaplains who serve citizens impacted by death and other traumatic incidents (including the families, friends, neighbors and co-workers of victims).

 Q. To what kinds of incidents do Chaplains respond?